Kids In Need Foundation

 Kids In Need has the incredible mission of ensuring that every child is prepared to learn and succeed in the classroom by providing free school supplies nationally to students most in need.

 One of the ways they do that is through their School Ready Supplies Backpack Program.
 Kids In Need was finding that their program director was continually explaining the specifics of the program to prospective donors and program participants, and there was a major disconnect between what the program offered and what people expected from it.
 While the process is outlined on their website, they were finding that it wasn’t very effective at engaging donors or explaining the finer details about the program.
 When they reached out to Ink Factory, Kids In Need was looking for a quick, effective, and easy to understand method of communicating how the program works.

 We worked with the folks at Kids In Need to illustrate a build-your-own adventure, board game style path visual that takes the viewer from the beginning of the backpack building process all the way to the end.

-“One of the things that actually was just a surprising benefit was that it helped us articulate our arguments and our concepts in a way that we didn’t realize needed to be done.”
+“A surprising benefit was that it helped us articulate our our concepts in a way that we didn’t realize needed to be done.”

 Claire Spinti, director of marketing and communications

 The Kids In Need Team actually found the process of creating the illustration itself beneficial to their communications.
 When we create illustrations for clients, we ask them to present their content to us in the most succinct way they can, focusing on the information that really matters to their audience.